Arcticons-Team/Arcticons-Linux/README.md

 ## Manual installation

-You can install the icon theme by copying the `arcticons` folder into `~/.local/share/icons` for an user-wide installation or into `/usr/share/icons` for a system-wide installation.
+You can install the icon theme by copying the `arcticons-light` and/or `arcticons-dark` folder into `~/.local/share/icons` for an user-wide installation or into `/usr/share/icons` for a system-wide installation.

 ## Applying the icon theme

-In GNOME Shell, you can either use the Terminal and type the command `gsettings set org.gnome.desktop.interface icon-theme arcticons` or use the GNOME Tweaks GUI to change the icon theme to Arcticons.
+In GNOME Shell, you can either use the Terminal and type the command `gsettings set org.gnome.desktop.interface icon-theme <arcticons-light/arcticons-dark>` or use the GNOME Tweaks GUI to change the icon theme to Arcticons Light or Dark.
 (To change the icons for Qt/KDE applications in GNOME as well, you need to open `qt5ct` and/or `qt6ct` and select the icon theme there)

 In KDE, you can select the icon theme in the System Settings > Icons.